Vendor Risk Red Flags Early Warning Signs Before Compliance Fails

 Financially unstable vendors create compliance risks by cutting corners, abandoning projects, or hiding costs in unclear billing.
 Fraud warning signs include sudden price changes, inconsistent invoices, and hidden fees.

-Property managers prevent this risk by conducting upfront financial vetting, validating vendor legitimacy, and enforcing transparency requirements before vendors are approved.
+Property managers prevent this risk by conducting upfront financial vetting, validating vendor legitimacy, and enforcing transparency requirements before approving vendors.

 Red Flag #6: Weak Cybersecurity